Oleg-Strong/goit-react-hw-08-phonebook/README.md

 The "Phonebook" project is a small web application for storing and managing a list of contacts.
 It is built using React, Redux and React Router.
 Material UI libraries are used for styling.
 Redux Toolkit is used for data handling and state management.
 Axios library is used for API communication.
-Yup librari are used for form validation.
+Yup library are used for form validation.
 React-Icons and React-Hot-Toast libraries are used for improving user experience.